centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-bbdo.md

 "data packets" from one node to another.
 These "data packets" spend most of the time monitoring information provided by the monitoring engine (e.g.
 Centreon Engine or Nagios).
-It uses mostly raw binary values, which allows it to consume very few memory.
+It uses mostly raw binary values, which allows it to consume very little memory.

 With Broker 22.04.0, we introduced a new version of BBDO.
 It is based on [Google Protobuf 3](https://developers.google.com/protocol-buffers).
 The new